-You’ve seen the test models I did for my upcoming Eldar army of the the Craftworld Iybraesil, and I promised you a tutorial.
+You’ve seen the test models I did for my upcoming Eldar army of Craftworld Iybraesil, and I promised you a tutorial.
 Well, here it is.
-Enjoy the complete step-by-step tutorial for the Guardian above after the jump.
+Enjoy the complete step-by-step tutorial for a Guardian Defender of Craftworld Iybraesil after the jump.

 This tutorial assumes you have a good understanding of how to paint.
 It involves paints from a lot of different brands, mixing paints and custom washes.
 I also used an airbrush to speed certain steps up, though you can acchieve the same result by using only a paint brush.
 Underneath each picture are the corresponding instructions.
 Each step shows the paint(s) I used during that step.
 If I use a non-GW paint, I try my best to give you suitable alternatives [in brackets].